how to recognize them and when to worry - breaking latest news - Breaking Latest News

 Sudden deaths among young people

-The sudden changes of the heart are also scary because they are often the basis of sudden deaths of young or very young people, apparently in perfect health: in these cases it is often congenital heart disease that manifests itself with fatal arrhythmias, not infrequently after a sporting effort.
-An example the arrhythmogenic cardiomyopathyin which cardiac muscle cells are replaced by non-contractile fat cells: one of the most frequent causes of sudden cardiac arrest in under 35 athletes, who do not show any problems as children but then, after the age of 20, begin to have irregular pulses which they can increase heart rate paroxysmal and potentially fatal during exercise.
+The “jumps” of the heart are also scary because they are often the basis of sudden deaths of young or very young people, apparently in perfect health: in these cases it is often congenital heart disease that manifests itself with fatal arrhythmias, not infrequently after a sporting effort.
+An example is the arrhythmogenic cardiomyopathyin which cardiac muscle cells are replaced by non-contractile fat cells: it is one of the most frequent causes of sudden cardiac arrest in athletes under 35, who do not show any problems as children but then, after the age of 20, begin to have irregular pulse which can increase the heart rate in a paroxysmal and potentially fatal way during exercise.

-Researchers at the University of Utah have recently discovered that in these patients a protein, important for establishing connections between one heart cell and another, is produced in small quantities; they then used mice modified to have the same kind of deficiency and used a gene therapy which, in addition to bringing the levels of the protein back to normal, also improved their arrhythmia by restoring normal cardiac electrical activity.
+University of Utah researchers recently discovered that in these patients a protein, important for establishing connections between one heart cell and another, is produced in small quantities; they then used mice modified to have the same kind of deficiency and used a gene therapy which, in addition to bringing the levels of the protein back to normal, also improved their arrhythmia by restoring normal cardiac electrical activity.
 An encouraging result, even if far from an application on humans.

 The same goes for another strategy: the graphene tattoo experimented on animals at Northwestern University in Chicago: a sheet of this material was applied to the hearts of mice and made it possible to trace the beats but also to intervene, a bit like a defibrillator, to restore the right rhythm in the event of arrhythmias.